Security was the main focus on the design and implementation of the DutchX.

 - During construction, it was subjected to constant internal audits, peer reviews, and unit testing.

 - Three auditors reviewed the code in parallel in an isolated review.
 Then they compared the findings and came to a group consensus.
-The final report is done, and over some iterations all the risks are mitigated.
+After some minor iterations all the risks are mitigated.

 - Check out the Solidify Audit Report.

-- Check this post Securing Gnosis’ Dutch exchange smart contracts — a case study to learn how this was done.
+- Check this post Securing Gnosis’ Dutch exchange smart contracts — a case study to learn more on this audit process.

 - On top of the audits, a Bug bounty program was created.
 It offers generous prizes for finding security risks or any other bug.

-- The bug bounty is still ongoing today, and no bugs have been discovered.
+- The bug bounty is still ongoing today on the DutchX smart contract code base 2.0 (no bugs have been discovered on DutchX 1.0).

-- Check the details in Gnosis DutchX and Initial OWL Generation Bug Bounty for more information.
+- Check the details in DutchX Smart Contracts 2.0 Bug Bounty for more information.

 The DutchX is a non-custodial trading protocol.
 Your funds are only held in the audited smart contracts, so no company or organization holds the funds, just the audited contracts.